slarmoo/.github/profile/simon/simonService/simonService.md

 - Review the code and get comfortable with everything it represents.
 - Debug the code in your browser by hosting it from a VS Code debug session.
 This [video on debugging a node.js based service](https://youtu.be/B0le_Z_2TQY) will step you through the process.

   ⚠ You will no longer use the `live server` extension to launch your frontend code in the browser since your frontend code will now be served up by the Node.js server you created in `index.js`.
-Set breakpoints in your backend code inside of Visual Studio.
+Set breakpoints in your backend code inside of VS Code.

 - Use the browser's dev tools to set breakpoints in the frontend code and step through it each line.
 - Make modifications to the code as desired.
 Experiment and see what happens.